carpentries-lab/deep-learning-intro/paper.md

 This ensures that learners master the programmatic implementation of deep learning at the end of the course.

 Researchers can often only free a limited amount of time (maximum 5 consecutive days), since they are so involved in their daily work.
-To accomplish this, we created a lesson that can be taught in 2 consecutive days or 4 mornings.
+To accomplish this, we created a lesson that can be taught in 2 consecutive days or 4 half days.

 From the feedback we gathered from students enrolled in our workshops and instructors not involved in our project we see that indeed there is a need for a low-threshold lesson that lets researchers take the first steps in the field of deep learning.